WilderJoseth/data-engineering-projects/azure_synapse/AdventureWorksLT2022/README.md

 );
 ```

-### 2.3.
-Stage Layer – Data Cleaning and Transformation
+### 2.4.
+Data Cleaning and Transformation - Stage Layer

-Created views to clean and standardize the data.
+Views to clean and standardize the data.

 Steps: